Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Introduction

-Our contributions are as follows: \begin{itemize} \item Our proposed defense mechanism devises an adversarial training module within MoE, which outperforms related state-of-the-art defense systems in terms of both clean accuracy and robustness. \item Our model maintains high accuracy, while significantly outperforms undefended models in terms of robustness. \item We introduce a new training approach for MoE, where pretrained experts are jointly updated along with the gating mechanism during an end-to-end training session, where we use a mixed batch encompassing both benign and adversarial data. \item The randomized attack settings during all training stages enable DWF to generalize more efficiently in comparison to its competitors. \end{itemize}
+{Our contributions are as follows:\\ Methodological contributions: \begin{itemize} \item We introduce a new training approach for MoE, where pretrained experts are jointly updated along with the gating mechanism during an end-to-end training session, where we use a mixed batch encompassing both benign and adversarial data. \item The randomized attack settings during all training stages enable DWF to generalize more efficiently in comparison to its competitors. \end{itemize} Empirical findings: \begin{itemize} \item Under a white-box $\ell_\infty$ threat model with FGSM and multi-step PGD attacks, DWF achieves higher robust accuracy than prior MoE-based defenses (ADVMoE, SoE) on CIFAR-10 and SVHN. \item DWF preserves high clean accuracy (>90\%) while improving robustness relative to the defended baselines. \item Robustness improvements remain consistent under stronger attacks, including multi-step and adaptive PGD, demonstrating stable performance across evaluation protocols. \end{itemize}}

 In Section \ref{sec:backgorund-problem-setting}, we illustrate the background problem setting.
 In Section \ref{sec:related-works}, we introduce similar defense systems.
 In Section \ref{sec:methodology}, we present the methodology and workflow of our defense.
-In Section \ref{sec:experiments}, we demonstrate our experimental results.
-In Section \ref{sec:conclusion}, we investigate our proposed defense system limitations, potential future directions, and finally conclude our work.
+In Section \ref{sec:experiments}, we demonstrate our experimental results. {In Section \ref{sec:limitations-future-works}, we investigate our proposed defense system limitations and potential future directions.
+Finally, in Section \ref{sec:conclusion}, conclude our work.}